Who we are and what we are about

 Eric currently heads up VisualSP’s Services Division, focusing on real-life, hands-on ways to increase user adoption.
 He is a Microsoft Office 365 and SharePoint Architect with broad expertise in network and server infrastructure, project management, and desktop applications.
 He has 20 years of experience in IT and specializes in implementing, administering, governing, and customizing SharePoint.
 He is a speaker at international conferences, an author of multiple SharePoint training courses, and has led teams, consulted, coded, and taught technical and end users in businesses ranging from 50 to 130,000 employees.

-Jeremy’s primary responsibility is related to the development and maintenance of the VisualSP Website and Cloud CRM Applications.
-He is a full-stack application developer and technical support specialist with more than 20 years experience.
+Jeremy’s primary responsibility is related to the development and maintenance of VisualSP’s websites and Cloud SaaS applications.
+He is a full-stack application developer and application systems administrator with more than 20 years experience.

 Darrell has been working in IT for over 20 years, primarily in web design and development.
 Since 2013, Darrell has worked with SharePoint in various roles.
 At VisualSP, Darrell supports customers worldwide with help issues, contributes help articles and tutorials to the VisualSP support knowledge base, and runs test scripts for quality assurance.